 - Your favorite playlist, make sure you have music to listen to, and don’t rely on 4G as you might not get it everywhere;

-- Games, games, games… There are plenty of games you can play while road tripping, for families as well as for adults.
+- Games, games, games… There are plenty of road trip games you can play while in the car, for families as well as for adults.
 It will help kill time, have fun, and start conversations.
-Here is our selection of the best road trip games:

 - GPS or an off-line map, I use Maps.Me, I found it to be easier to download maps on there than on Google Maps, but both usually work well, just make sure to download the map beforehand;